3devo/ChildbusBootloader/PROTOCOL.md

 with protocol version 1.0 is intended.

-The bootloader version value is informative (and should be considered board-specific) and its value is not defind by this specification.
+The bootloader version value is informative (and should be considered board-specific) and its value is not defined by this specification.

 The available flash size indicates the number of bytes of flash that are available to write to.